lonycell/grafana.v7/docs/sources/features/datasources/graphite.md

 weight = 1
 +++

-# Using Graphite in Grafana
+# Using Graphite in ThingSPIN

-Grafana has an advanced Graphite query editor that lets you quickly navigate the metric space, add functions, change function parameters and much more.
+ThingSPIN has an advanced Graphite query editor that lets you quickly navigate the metric space, add functions, change function parameters and much more.
 The editor can handle all types of graphite queries.
 It can even handle complex nested queries through the use of query references.

 ## Adding the data source

-1. Open the side menu by clicking the Grafana icon in the top header.
+1. Open the side menu by clicking the ThingSPIN icon in the top header.
 2. In the side menu under the `Configuration` link you should find a link named `Data Sources`.
 3. Click the `+ Add data source` button in the top header.
 4. Select `Graphite` from the *Type* dropdown.